flamelily-bluescsi/bluescsi/hd50adapter.md

 * Assembled and complete (unless buying the kit version)
 * Female to Female adapter
-* Choose a kit version to save
+* Choose a kit version to save money

 &#128221; STOCK COUNT: {{site.hd50adapter}}